turingschool/try-turing/frontend-online/dynamically-adding-html/index.md

 JavaScript is also used to add brand new HTML elements to the page.
 On some social media sites, once you finish scrolling to the bottom of the page, you'll see a button that says See More.
 When you click it, new things magically show up!
 How does this happen?

 Open the CodePen below in a new tab.
 Seeing the full code will help you start to recognize JavaScript patterns.
-With your small group, walk through the code and see how much you can understand on your own.
+Read through the code and see how much you can understand on your own.
 Then, we'll come back together and discuss.

 <p class="codepen" data-height="300" data-theme-id="37918" data-default-tab="js,result" data-user="turing-school" data-slug-hash="PoqaVex" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="PoqaVex">
   <span>See the Pen <a href="https://codepen.io/turing-school/pen/PoqaVex">